 Dr. Aronow is a member of various professional associations, including the American Academy of Neurology.
 He has served on the board of various organizations including the Center for Health Justice, Gay and Lesbian Adolescent Social Services and Jewish AIDS Services.
 Additionally, he contributes time and funds to Congregation Koi Ami and serves on its board.

 In his free time, Dr. Aronow enjoys attending musicals, reading modern literature and going to the theater.
 As a longtime HIV survivor himself, Dr. Aronow dedicates his career to advancing treatments for others diagnosed with the virus.
 He has developed a meaningful understanding of the emotional and medical challenges this specific affected population endures.
 With a successful career at hand — one that he attributes to his sense of purpose — Dr. Aronow eventually plans to retire and begin a new chapter of his life.

 Share this entry

-Associate professor in clinical neurology at the University of South California School of Medicine
+Associate Professor in Clinical Neurology at the University of Southern California School of Medicine

 - At the Keck School of Medicine of USC, faculty strives to create global citizens who will become advocates for patients and who will improve the overall health of society.